Fuente Vaqueros

 Fuente Vaqueros (/es/) is a farming village in the province of Granada, Spain, lying 17 km west of the city of Granada.
 Its population was recorded in 2005 as 4,590.
-The principal crops are asparagus, olives and apples.
+Its principal crops are asparagus, olives and apples.

-Fuente Vaqueros is known as for being the birthplace of the 20th-century poet Federico García Lorca; his home now hosts a museum, the Museo Casa Natal Federico García Lorca.
+Fuente Vaqueros is known as the birthplace of the 20th-century poet Federico García Lorca; his home now hosts a museum, the Museo Casa Natal Federico García Lorca.

 For the feast of Candlemas, the municipality distributes wine and hundreds of kilos of potatoes.